 - The LEDs on the front of your unit show the current status of your ISY.
 They can also assist with troubleshooting any issues you may be having.
-For more infromation on the ISY's front panel LEDs and what they mean, please see Appendix A: Front Panel LEDs. - A Reset Button is located on the front of your ISY.
+For more information on the ISY's front panel LEDs, please see Appendix A: Front and Rear Panel LEDs. - A Reset Button is located on the front of your ISY.
 To simply reboot your ISY, use a sharp object to briefly press the ISY's recessed Reset Button.
-To factory reset your ISY, please see Appendix B: Performing a Factory Reset. - Certain ISY-99i Series controllers include an integrated IR receiver located on the front of the unit.
-This IR receiver can be used to control your home using an RC-5-capable universal remote control.
+To factory reset your ISY, please see Appendix B: Factory Reset. - Certain ISY-99i Series Controllers include an integrated IR receiver located on the front of the unit.
+This IR receiver can be used to control your home using an RC-5-capable universal remote control. - Your ISY may also include an externally accessible SD card slot.
+Please DO NOT remove the SD card while the ISY is running.
+ISY's without an external SD slot must be opened in order to replace the SD card.
+For instructions on replacing your SD card, please see Appendix C: Replacing / Upgrading Your SD Card.